TheDigitalFrontier/entity-disambiguation/README.md

     $ poetry run pre-commit install

 ### 3. Running code (every time)
-To use the virtual environment with the specified dependencies, for instance to run a `.py` script directly in terminal
+(Optional) To use the virtual environment with the specified dependencies, for instance to run a `.py` script directly in terminal

     $ poetry shell